 - The school follows the SEAL programme (Social and Emotional Aspects of Learning) and the 1Decision scheme to deliver Personal and Social Education. - We have a consistent behaviour policy which has been developed with the children.
-(See policy on website.)
-All staff have completed the Herts Steps Training. - Children with special educational needs may need adjustments, for example, the use of calm down spaces, checking in with a named member of staff, or individualised behaviour agreements.
-Appropriate adjustments are made through discussion with the child and parents/carers and are intended to support children to take responsibility for their own behaviour. - All classes practice 'mindfulness' each day after lunch with additional sessions as appropriate. - The school operates a class buddy system to build relationships between children across the school. - Peer mentors and mediators provide support for all children in school.

-• All Y6 pupils have an adult buddy to support them throughout the year.
+All staff have completed the Herts Steps Training. - Children with Special Educational Needs may need adjustments, for example, the use of 'calm down' spaces, checking in with a named member of staff, or individualised behaviour agreements.
+Reasonable adjustments are made through discussion with the child and parents/carers and are intended to support children to take responsibility for their own behaviour. - All classes practice 'mindfulness' each day after lunch with additional sessions as appropriate. - Peer mentors and mediators provide support for all children in school. - All Y6 pupils have an adult 'buddy' to support them throughout the year.

-Some children may have social and emotional needs that need further support:
+Some children may have social and emotional needs that require further support:

-- Provision to meet these needs is coordinated by Amy Handysides (Assistant Head-Pastoral) - These needs may manifest themselves in a number of ways, including anxiousness, behavioural difficulties or becoming withdrawn.
-We use the Boxall Profile to help us identify particular areas of need for individual children. - A counsellor is employed by the school to work with individual children providing play therapy aimed at supporting their social, emotional and mental health needs. - Support from a trainee art therapist is also available. - Staff have been trained in the use of social stories to help children to gain a greater understanding of situations they may find complex or worrying. - There is a lunchtime club to provide small group support for children who may find lunchtimes daunting or difficult. - We also run nurture groups as appropriate to support small groups of children to understand and manage their feelings and develop their self-esteem.
+- These needs may manifest themselves in a number of ways, including anxiousness, behavioural difficulties or becoming withdrawn.
+We use the Boxall Profile to help us identify particular areas of need for individual children. - A counsellor is employed by the school to work with individual children providing play therapy aimed at supporting their social, emotional and mental health needs. - Staff have been trained in the use of social stories to help children to gain a greater understanding of situations they may find complex or worrying. - There is a lunchtime club to provide small group support for children who may find lunchtimes overwhelming or difficult. - We also run nurture groups as appropriate to support small groups of children to understand and manage their feelings and develop their self-esteem.

-The school works closely with a Family Worker who:
+The school works closely with a Family Support Worker who: